umarpazir11/Browsr/README.md

 ===================

-This is your Android challenge as part of the Zenjob interview process.
+This is your Android challenge as part of the interview process.
 This repository should contain all necessary information to solve the tasks.
 As part of your challenge you will develop a simple Android Application in **Kotlin** and an additional library set of your choice.